West Cornwall · TR17 · Cornwall Council West

 Why Marazion is its own job.

 The whole town centre is within the Conservation Area and the AONB; views to and from St Michael's Mount are a material planning consideration on most schemes.
 Roof pitches, ridge heights and seaward elevations are tightly controlled.
+That sets the scene before any design work begins.
 For renovation specifically, parts of Marazion sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Marazion drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Marazion project as a TR17-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Marazion application gets approved at eight weeks or stalls in committee.
+The Victorian villas that dominate Marazion (and continue out toward Long Rock) set the tone for any renovation scheme here.

 Planning note